ElenaMikhaleva/QA_Phonebook/docs/TCRepo.md

   7. with '' - 'Frodo'
   8. with + - Frodo+Sam
   9. with ampersand - Frodo&Sam
-  9. with apostrophe - O'Frodo
+  10. with comma - Frodo,Sam
-  10. with hyphen - Frodo-Maura
+  11. with hyphen - Frodo-Maura
+  12. with apostrophe - O'Frodo
-  11. with dot - Sir.Frodo
+  13. with dot - Sir.Frodo
-  12. with internal whitespace - Mr Frodo
+  14. with internal whitespace - Mr Frodo
-  13. with non-English letters - פרודו
+  15. with non-English letters - פרודו
-  13. 1 character length - F
+  16. 1 character length - F
 - **Steps:**<br>
   1. Send POST request with existing name
      ``{